 If, at the end of the reporting period, data on the amount of gas transported to the delivery point connected to the distribution system are revised, the revised amount shall not be subject to the imbalance charge and the resulting difference between the original and revised imbalance shall be offset at the weighted average price of natural gas traded on the trading platform (Gas Exchange) at the Lithuanian virtual trading during the balancing period.

-When the distribution system operator specifies data on the amount of gas transported to the delivery point connected to the distribution system, or when the Transmission System Operator specifies the amount of gas injected into the transmission system, or the amount of gas ejected into the user systems directly connected to the transmission system, changes in payment for balancing shall be recorded in a separate VAT invoicesubmitted along with a VAT invoice for the reporting period for those network users for whom the amounts of natural gas transported are changed.
-If a VAT invoice for the reporting period is not presented to the Network User, changes in payment for balancing shall be indicated in a separate VAT invoice to be submitted under the same terms as the VAT invoice for the reporting period.
+When the distribution system operator specifies data on the amount of gas transported to the delivery point connected to the distribution system, or when the Transmission System Operator specifies the amount of gas injected into the transmission system, or the amount of gas ejected into the user systems directly connected to the transmission system, changes in payment for balancing shall be recorded in a separate VAT invoice.

 Information about balancing gas prices of the relevant balancing period, their changes are published on the website of the Transmission System Operator or of the trading platform operator.
 The procedure for calculating the daily imbalance charge shall be published on the website of the Transmission System Operator.